babo/bigquery-prezi/prezi.md

     - free

 # Query Pricing
-- 37.65 NOK for 1TB of total data processed
+- 1TB of total data processed is 37.65 NOK
 .footnote[$1 is 7.53NOK]
 ???
 - based on total data processed